All About Cumin, Cumin Seeds and How To Use Them In Your Recipes?

 You'll need to separate the seeds from the stems and chaff.
 The stems are easy to remove but the chaff, not so much.
 I did a search for techniques and found one that is surprisingly easy and incredibly effective.

 The chaff is the seed covering that separates from the seed when you thrash the bag.
 It is light and feathery.
 I watched this video of a guy holding a stainless steel cooking bowl with the seeds and chaff combined.
 He gently shook the bowl while lightly blowing into it to blow the chaff right out of the bowl.

 You'll want to do this outside so you don't make too big of a mess but the technique works great.
 You end up with just the seeds in the bowl.

 What Does Cumin Taste Like?

-When you first taste cumin, you’ll notice a strong, zesty, bitter flavor but with an underlying taste of earthy, nutty flavor.
-If you want the full flavor from whole cumin seeds, it’s best to lightly toast them first to release their oils.
+When you first taste cumin, you'll notice a strong, zesty, bitter flavor but with an underlying taste of earthy, nutty flavor.
+If you want the full flavor of whole cumin seeds, it's best to lightly toast them first to release their oils.

 Whole or Ground?

 Ground cumin's flavor is more powerful than whole cumin seeds so you'll need less of it in your recipes.
 If a recipe calls for 1 tablespoon of ground cumin, you can substitute 1 ¼ tablespoons of cumin seeds.